Emmett Till

 Till's body was returned to Chicago, where his mother insisted on a public funeral service with an open casket, which was held at Roberts Temple Church of God in Christ.
 It was later said that "The open-coffin funeral held by Mamie Till Bradley (Note: At the time of Emmett's murder in 1955, Emmett's mother was often referred to as Mamie Till Bradley, using her second husband's surname.
 In 1957, she married Gene Mobley and then became known as Mamie Till Mobley.) exposed the world to more than her son Emmett Till's bloated, mutilated body.
 Her decision focused attention on not only American racism and the barbarism of lynching but also the limitations and vulnerabilities of American democracy."
-Tens of thousands attended his funeral or viewed his open casket, and images of Till's mutilated body were published in black-oriented magazines and newspapers, rallying popular black support and white sympathy across the United States.
+Tens of thousands attended his funeral or viewed his open casket, and images of Till's mutilated body were published in black-oriented magazines and newspapers, rallying black support and white sympathy across the United States.
 Intense scrutiny was brought to bear on the lack of black civil rights in Mississippi, with newspapers around the U.S. critical of the state.
-Although local newspapers and law enforcement officials initially decried the violence against Till and called for justice, they responded to national criticism by defending Mississippians, giving support to the killers.
+Although local newspapers and law enforcement officials initially decried the violence against Till and called for justice, they responded to national criticism by defending Mississippians, ultimately giving support to the killers.

-In September 1955, an all-white jury found Bryant and Milam not guilty of Till's murder.
-Protected against double jeopardy, the two men publicly admitted in a 1956 interview with Look magazine that they had tortured and murdered Till, selling the story of how they did it for $4,000.
+In September 1955, an all-white jury acquitted Bryant and Milam of Till's murder.
+Protected against double jeopardy, the two men publicly admitted in a 1956 interview with Look magazine that they had tortured and murdered Till, selling the story for $4,000.
 Till's murder was seen as a catalyst for the next phase of the civil rights movement.
 In December 1955, the Montgomery bus boycott began in Alabama and lasted more than a year, resulting eventually in a U.S. Supreme Court ruling that segregated buses were unconstitutional.

 According to historians, events surrounding Till's life and death continue to resonate.

-An Emmett Till Memorial Commission was established in the early 21st century.
-The county courthouse in Sumner was restored and includes the Emmett Till Interpretive Center.
+An Emmett Till Memorial Commission was established in 2006 by Tallahatchie County residents, and the county courthouse in Sumner was restored and includes the Emmett Till Interpretive Center.
 Fifty-one sites in the Mississippi Delta are memorialized as associated with Till.
-The Emmett Till Antilynching Act, an American law which makes lynching a federal hate crime, was signed into law on March 29, 2022, by President Joe Biden.
+The Emmett Till Antilynching Act, an American law making lynching a federal hate crime, was signed into law on March 29, 2022, by President Joe Biden.